BackupTheBerlios/hjb-svn/trunk/docs/rst/developer/installation.rst

 * Create the hjb_deploy.properties file that will be used by the ant build to generate the WebARchive file.

-  - *Use the distributed file hjb_deploy.properties.template as an example.
-It is used to produce it contains comments explaining what each property is used for and whether why they are required*
+  - Use the distributed file hjb_deploy.properties.template as an example.
+It is used to produce it contains comments explaining what each property is used for and whether why they are required.

 * If necessary, stop HJB's servlet container.